Section Image

 Middlebury’s properties span decades, with some homes dating back to the early 1800s.
 The average single-family home price is $430,000.
 Smaller ranch styles and condos can get as low as $200,000, and historic farmhouses with significant acreage get up to $1 million.
 Areas around Otter Creek have a slight risk of flooding.
 Although East Middlebury can be a bit more affordable, prices are on the rise here thanks to high demand.

-“People just love living here, so they aren’t moving,” Fortier says.
-“It’s frustrating for our out-of-state buyers, but also the locals who are being priced out.”
+“We have such a low inventory at this time,” Fortier says.
+“I think what’s happening is that many of the people who live here just love the quality of life here, and they're not moving out quickly.”
 According to Fortier, it’s common to see multiple offers on homes, and buyers often look as far south as Brandon for more affordability.
 To address the housing demand, the town is building Stonecrop Meadows, a community that will add over 250 houses, townhomes, and apartment units in the next few years.
 The first phase is available for move-in in 2025.

 The downtown’s quirky boutiques and local eateries close early